Where all the Love Island: Australia contestants are now – your guide to who is still together - TheNewsTrace

-Love Island followers had been handled to a viewing of Love Island: Australia this summer season to make up for the lack of collection 7, which was cancelled due to coronavirus.
+Love Island followers had been handled to a viewing of Love Island: Australia this summer season to make up for the lack of sequence 7, which was cancelled due to coronavirus.

-The present was truly filmed two years in the past, main many to query what the {couples} are up to now.
+The present was really filmed two years in the past, main many to query what the {couples} are up to now.

-And we are able to reveal that certainly one of the {couples} is still together, however which one?
+And we are able to reveal that one in every of the {couples} is still together, however which one?

-Right here’s all the pieces that occurred as soon as the cameras stopped rolling.
+Right here’s every part that occurred as soon as the cameras stopped rolling.

-Warning: this text comprises spoilers about Love Island: Australia season one, which is airing on ITV2 proper now.
+Warning: this text incorporates spoilers about Love Island: Australia season one, which is airing on ITV2 proper now.

 Amelia